Skip to content

 • Critical: 8,1–10,0

-Where the score comes from the CVSS 2.0 framework, and the levels/ranges are custom by Holm Security.
+The score is based on the CVSS 2.0 framework, and the levels/ranges are custom-defined by Holm Security.

 • Info: 0,0